Escuela Éxitos Frequently Asked Questions

 Absolutely!
-The founders and board of Excuela Éxitos believe that arts, music, other activities are an essential component of a well-rounded education.
+The founder and board of Escuela Éxitos believe that arts, music, other activities are an essential component of a well-rounded education.
 The art and music curricula will integrate culturally responsive elements in dance, music, and visual arts.

 Who is in charge of this school?

 As a public charter school in Minnesota, Escuela Éxitos will be governed by a charter school board subject to MN statute.
 The founding board is made up of community leaders (see board tab on our website) and exemplary educators.
 The board includes two parent members, a teacher and two community members.
 The board diversity is representative of the community we intent to serve.

 What about the other key elements of the school model, personalized learning, social and emotional learning, and global education?
 What else makes Escuela Exitos a school of choice?